 Introduction to Photography

 A Brief History of Photography – In the first lesson we take a look at how photography has developed over time, from the ancient world, through the Victorian era, and finally to modern digital cameras.

-How a Camera Works – An overview of how a camera works, and what some of the different parts are doing.
+How a Camera Works – A basic overview of how a camera works and what the individual components are for.

 How to Choose a Camera – An introduction to the many different types of modern camera, and some tips on how to choose the right camera for you.

 Learning Photography – A short discussion of the best ways to learn photography, and the steps you can take to turn theoretical knowledge into practical ability.

 Exposure – The most important thing in photography is light, and in this lesson we will take a look at the importance of controlling and manipulating the amount of light captured by your camera.

 Focus – We take a first look at the concept of focus, and look at both automatic and manual methods for focusing your camera.